 Intangible Assets.
 Acquired intangible assets may represent indefinite-lived assets, determinable-lived intangibles, or goodwill.
 Of these, only the costs of determinable-lived intangibles are amortized to expense over their estimated life.
-The value of indefinite-lived intangible assets and residual goodwill is not amortized, but is tested at least annually for impairment testing for goodwill is performed separately from our impairment testing of indefinite-lived intangibles.
-We test goodwill for impairment, at least annually, by reviewing the book value compared to the fair value we the reportable unit level.
-We test individual indefinite-lived intangibles assets during the periods presented.
+The value of indefinite-lived intangible assets and residual goodwill is not amortized, but is tested at least annually for impairment.
+Our impairment testing for goodwill is performed separately from our impairment testing of indefinite-lived intangibles.
+We test goodwill for impairment, at least annually, by reviewing the book value compared to the fair value at the reportable unit level.
+We test individual indefinite-lived intangibles at least annually by reviewing the individual book values compared to the fair value.
+Considerable management judgment is necessary to measure fair value.
+We did not recognize any impairment charges for goodwill or intangible assets during the periods presented.

 Stock-Based Compensation.
-All share-based payments to employees are recognized in the financial statements based on their fair values using an option-pricing model at the date of grant.
+All share-based payments to employees are recognized in the financial statements based on their fair values using an optionpricing model at the date of grant.
 We use a Black-Scholes-Merton option-pricing model to calculate the fair value of options.
 Stock based compensation expense is recognized net of any estimated forfeitures on a straight-line basis over the requisite service period of the award.